getpawprint/slate/source/includes/_vet_intake_portal.md

 ### Query string parameters
 Parameter | Type | Description
 --------- | ---- | -----------
-filter | string? | JSON object, where the key is the filter name and the value is the filter value, e.g. `&filter={"status":"action_required"}`.
+filter | string? | JSON object, where the key is the filter name and the value is the filter value, e.g. `&filter={"status":"staff_attn"}`.

 ## Archive an intake
 > Request example